Family Medicine Orange County Medical Center - Curriculum

-A three-week Obstetric and three-week Gynecology rotation is required in both the first and second year of your residency.
-Residents work closely with innovative obstetricians who are actively involved in research.
-At the end of your rotations, you can expect to have delivered between 50 and 70 babies (with more available if desired); in addition, you will have followed approximately 10 prenatal patients through delivery.
+Residents have two 3-week Ob/Gyn blocks in both the R1 and R2 years.
+Residents work closely with innovative obstetricians, some of who are actively involved in research.
+At the end of your rotations, you can expect to have delivered over 40 babies (with more available if desired); in addition, you will have followed at least 3 prenatal patients through delivery.

 The Gynecology experience emphasizes ambulatory gynecological problems.
-Colposcopy and endometrial biopsies are also taught.
+Nexplanon, IUD placement, endometrial biopsies and other gynecology procedures are also taught.
 High-risk Obstetrics and Gynecology electives are available in your third year.

-Four weeks in your first year are devoted to inpatient surgery, working with senior-level surgical residents and staff faculty.
-We emphasize pre- and post-operative care, surgical diagnosis, and assisting in the operating room.
+Four weeks in your first year are devoted to inpatient surgery, working with surgical staff faculty.
+We emphasize pre- and postoperative care, surgical diagnosis, and assisting in the operating room.

 Minor surgery procedural skills are taught and reinforced in the Family Medicine Center’s Minor Surgery Clinic and many other rotations throughout your residency.

 These three rotations are each taught in one- to two-week time blocks and may be taken in any year of your residency.
 They focus primarily on outpatient care; however, operating room time is available for residents seeking inpatient exposure.